microsoft/demikernel/BUILDING.md

 ```
 testpmd -l 0-3 -n 1 -w aa89:00:02.0 --vdev="net_vdev_netvsc0,iface=eth1" -- --port-topology=chained --nb-cores 1 --forward-mode=rxonly --eth-peer=1,00:0d:3a:70:25:75 --stats-period 1
 ```
-### Building Demikernel for Azure
-1. Install Azure packages by running `script/setup/ubuntu-azure.sh`.
-2. Turn on Azure support and compile CX5 drivers by running `ccmake ..` in your build directory.
-3. Use config options from testpmd in the config.yaml file.
-Follow [these instructions](https://docs.microsoft.com/en-us/azure/virtual-network/setup-dpdk#configure-the-runtime-environment) for finding your mac address and PCI ID.
-4. Don't forget to turn on hugepage support and run as root.
-Running `scripts/setup/dpdk.sh` will turn on huge page support and install needed kernel modules.

 ### Resources